Assumptions lead to 'shut down'.

 But of course, he was right.

-The following week, my children’s piano teacher walked us out to our car.
+My children’s piano teacher walked us out to our car the following week.

 As my son kissed me before climbing in, she remarked, “What wonderful children you have, and so different from each other.”